#condition - Hip

 - There is a layer of cartilage covering the ball and a layer of cartilage lining the socket

 - Hip arthritis is where this cartilage wears away, eventually exposing bare bone

 - Arthritis in the hip causes pain and stiffness

 - The pain can be felt in the hip, groin, thigh or even in the knee

-- Early arthritis may respond to painkillers, physiotherapy or hip injections
+- Early arthritis may respond to painkillers, physiotherapy, exercise or hip injections

 - Advanced arthritis is treated by hip replacement surgery